 What’s Before Orientation?

-Whether you’re a first-year student, a transfer student, or a parent/family member, the Orientation & First-Year Experience team will help you settle into Homewood by providing information about campus resources and ways to get engaged in your new community.
+Whether you’re a first-year student, a transfer student, or a parent/family member, the Orientation & First-Year Experience team wants to help you settle into Homewood.
+We can start by providing information about campus resources and ways to get engaged in your new community.

 New Student Orientation is a five-day program in August that will leave you prepared and excited to begin your first year.
 With the assistance of a First-Year Mentor, students will get an overview of academics, student life, and what it takes to make a smooth transition to college.

-If you are a transfer student, your move-in date will be Thursday, August 22, 2019, and you will take part in a supplemental orientation program that begins in on Friday, August 23, 2019.
+If you are a transfer student, your move-in date will be Thursday, August 22, 2019, and you will take part in a supplemental orientation program that begins later that evening.
 Stay tuned for more details.

 Parents and Families

-Parent and Family Orientation will take place the weekend of New Student Move-In.
+Parent and Family Orientation will take place Friday, August 23, 2019, through Sunday, August 25, 2019, the same weekend as New Student Move-In.
 Specific times and programs will be announced in July.

-Parents and families of student-athletes and students participating in Pre-Orientation programs will have the option of attending an abridged orientation program on Saturday, August 17, 2019, or Wednesday, August 21, 2019, in place of the regular Parent and Family Orientation.
+Parents and families of student-athletes and students participating in Pre-Orientation programs can choose to attend an abridged orientation program on Saturday, August 17, 2019, or Wednesday, August 21, 2019, in place of the regular Parent and Family Orientation.

-On the evening of the first day of orientation, all new students (First-Year, Transfer, and International alike) enter the Homewood Field stands for a pep rally welcome from members of the Hopkins Administration, JHU Athletics and Recreation, and Athletics Teams.
-Then, they will meet with their First-Year or Transfer Mentor, and get to know fellow new students.
+On the evening of the first day of orientation, all new students (First-Year, Transfer, and International alike) enter the Homewood Field stands for a pep rally.
+Members of the Hopkins Administration, JHU Athletics and Recreation, and Athletics Teams are among the welcome committee.
+Students then meet their Mentors and groups to get started on Orientation!